DouMaokang/EventSG-backend/README.md

 # EventSG-backend
-The backend of the EventSG App
+The backend of the EventSG App developed using the Spring Boot framework with a PostgreSQL database engine.